 Submit an essay on a topic of your choice.

-Transitions: The heart of many of these prompts is some sort of change in your mindset, perspective, or understanding.
+The heart of many of these prompts is some sort of change in your mindset, perspective, or understanding.
 Admissions folks are looking for young people who have made some sort of transition that demonstrates their maturity, depth of thought, or evolving view of the world.

-Analysis and Reflection: Every other prompt requires you to dig underneath the surface, to go beyond superficialities and to uncover the important truths at the center of your story.
+To conclude, every other prompt requires you to dig underneath the surface, to go beyond superficialities and to uncover the important truths at the center of your story.
 It is not enough to tell your reader the story: you must demonstrate the fundamental importance of the story to you.
 The story is the vehicle to convey a deeper understanding of you as a person.

 Educational consultant and admissions expert